-The High Hedges (Scotland) Act 2013 came into force on 1 April 2014 and is intended to provide a solution to the problem of high hedges which harm the enjoyment of a neighbour’s residential property, normally as a result of a loss in light.
+The High Hedges (Scotland) Act 2013 came into force in April 2014 and is intended to provide a solution to the problem of high hedges which harm the enjoyment of a neighbour’s residential property, normally as a result of a loss in light.

 If you are affected by a high hedge in this way and have already tried to resolve the issue yourself, you can make an application to refer the issue to us.

 What is the definition of a Hedge and High Hedge?